Lison18/unit_3/README.md

 1. The application has to provide a login system demanding the username and password in order to login and sign up
 2. The application has to allow the user to input all his grades in IB
-3. The application has to provide a system which calculate the average score of the client
+3. The application has to provide a function which calculates the average score of the client
-4. The application has to provide an alarm message when the grade is very low (below 4) and a positive one when the grade is high (higher than 5)
+4. The application has log out
 5. The application has to show a motivating quote each time the customer sign up
 6. The application has to provide a space for the client to write his positive note of the day